-In February 2016, the Financial Accounting Standards Board ("FASB") issued ASU 2016-02, Leases (Topic 842).
-The updated guidance requires lessees to recognize right-of-use ("ROU") assets and lease liabilities for most operating leases.
-In addition, the updated guidance requires that lessors separate lease and non-lease components in a contract in accordance with the new revenue guidance in ASC 606.
-This guidance is effective for interim and annual reporting periods beginning after December 15, 2018.
+The Company follows ASC 842 "Leases".
+This guidance requires lessees to recognize right-of-use ("ROU") assets and lease liabilities for most operating leases.
+In addition, this guidance requires that lessors separate lease and non-lease components in a contract in accordance with the revenue guidance in ASC 606.

-The Company adopted this guidance effective January 1, 2019, using the modified retrospective method, whereby a cumulative effect adjustment was made as of the date of initial application.
-The Company also applied the package of practical expedients to leases that commenced before the effective date whereby the Company elected to not reassess the following: (i) whether any expired or existing contracts contain leases and (ii) initial direct costs for any existing leases.
 The Company made an accounting policy election to not recognize short-term leases with terms of twelve months or less on the balance sheet and instead recognize the lease payments in expense as incurred.
 The Company has also elected to account for real estate leases that contain both lease and non-lease components as a single lease component.